NanoComp/mpb/doc/docs/Python_User_Interface.md

 # Python User Interface
 ---

 The Python user interface is documented in this page.
-It currently depends on and lives in the [Meep repository](https://github.com/stevengj/meep), but will eventually be migrated to the MPB repo.
+It currently depends on and lives in the [Meep repository](https://github.com/NanoComp/meep), but will eventually be migrated to the MPB repo.
 Installing Meep with Python enabled will automatically build PyMPB if MPB is installed.
 Detailed instructions can be found [here](http://meep.readthedocs.io/en/latest/Installation/#building-from-source).
 We do not document the Python language or the functions provided by [meep](https://meep.readthedocs.io).
-See also the [PyMEEP User Interface](https://meep.readthedocs.io/en/latest/Python_User_Interface/) section of the [meep manual](https://meep.readthedocs.io).
+See also the [PyMeep User Interface](https://meep.readthedocs.io/en/latest/Python_User_Interface/) section of the [Meep manual](https://meep.readthedocs.io).

 [TOC]